theupdateframework/python-tuf/tuf/README.md

 # corresponding private key.
 >>> repository.root.add_verification_key(public_root_key)

+# A role's verification key(s) (to be more precise, the verification key's
-# Role keys (i.e., the key's keyid) may be queried.
-Other attributes include:
+# keyid) may be queried.
+Other attributes include: signing_keys, version,
-# signing_keys, version, signatures, expiration, threshold, delegations
+# signatures, expiration, threshold, delegations (attribute available only to a
-# (Targets role), and compressions.
+# Targets role), and compressions.
 >>> repository.root.keys
 ['b23514431a53676595922e955c2d547293da4a7917e3ca243a175e72bbf718df']